ros2/demos/quality_of_service_demo/README.md

 ## Qos overrides

-You can use qos overrides parameters for making qos profiles configurable.
+You can use QoS overrides parameters for making QoS profiles configurable when starting a node.
 Create a parameters yaml file, similar to the examples in the `params_file` folder.

 and run: